jiahualihuanahuan/Data-Science-Project-Python-Code-Template/README.md

 # Build transformation and machine learning pipeline

 ## Numerical transformation (standardization, normalization etc.)
+use StandardScaler() and MinMaxScaler() in Sci-kit learn to standardize the data please check the [link](https://scikit-learn.org/stable/modules/preprocessing.html#standardization-or-mean-removal-and-variance-scaling) to explore more
 ## Categorical transformation (one-hot-encoding)

 ## Build the machine learning model: classification models, regression models